 A REMIC isn't subject to Oregon tax; the income is taxable to the holders of the REMIC's interests under ORS Chapter 316, 317, or 318, whichever is applicable.
 A REMIC must file Form OR-20-INC if it receives prohibited transaction income from Oregon sources.
-Income is from an Oregon source if it comes from tangible property located in Oregon or from intangible property used in Oregon.

-All REMICs required to file must file Form OR-20-INC and include a complete copy of federal Form 1066.
+All REMICs required to file must include a complete copy of federal Form 1066.
 The REMIC must also include a federal Schedule Q for each residual interest holder for each quarter of the tax year.
 Report the amount of net income from prohibited transactions from federal Form 1066 Schedule J (ORS 314.260).